 4.22.
 Diversity is the presence of two or more redundant systems or components to perform an identified function, where the different systems or components have different attributes so as to reduce the possibility of common cause failure, including common mode failure.
 Diversity thus increases the likelihood that appropriate safety actions will be performed when necessary.
-This includes functional 17 diversity, the provision of types of equipment that use different physical methods to provide physical diversity, different working principles, different hardware and/or software designs, different design teams using different development methods, and different manufacturers using different designs.
+This includes functional diversity, and equipment diversity (see para.
+4.25).
+Examples include the provision of types of equipment that use different physical methods to provide physical diversity, different working principles, different hardware and/or software designs, different design teams using different development methods, and different manufacturers using different designs.